Faculty Member Brings Sports Research to Finland

 Faculty Visit Strengthens International Ties with Polish University

-Dr. Rahman Khokhar, Associate Professor of Finance, has returned from a productive week-long Erasmus+ visit to Wrocław University of Economics and Business (UEW) in Poland.
+Dr. Rahman Khokhar, Associate Professor of Finance, participated in a productive week-long Erasmus+ visit to Wrocław University of Economics and Business (UEW) in Poland in October 2024.
 This visit, part of the European Union’s Erasmus+ International Credit Mobility Program, aimed to foster international collaboration and enrich the academic experience for both institutions.

 During his time at UEW, Dr. Khokhar delivered lectures on "Conducting Research in Finance" and "Working Capital Management" to finance students, offering them insights into Canadian teaching approaches and enhancing their multicultural learning.
 The visit also included discussions with the International Cooperation Centre Director and the Head of Section Erasmus Institutional Coordinator regarding the future of the partnership.